jaggedmountain/signal_agent/README.md

 Run this with both eyes open.
-The Signal Note-to-Self thread is a **remote-execution channel into the host** — the only thing standing between an attacker and our shell is whatever guards our Signal account.
+The Signal Note-to-Self thread is a **remote-execution channel into the host** — the only thing standing between an attacker and the shell is whatever guards the Signal account.

 What's trusted:

 - Anything that reaches the linked device as Note-to-Self is treated as our own command.
-The agent never authenticates the sender beyond "destination matches our own number" — there's no second factor.
+The agent never authenticates the sender beyond "destination matches phone's own number" — there's no second factor.
-- Our phone — physical possession + Signal app + screen lock — is the ACL.
+- The phone — physical possession + Signal app + screen lock — is the ACL.
 - The OAuth token at `~/.claude/.credentials.json` is trusted for both `claude` invocations and the `$$` usage probe.